Menacing Defense Attorney Representing Clients in Denver Metro Area

 What are Common Menacing Defenses in Colorado?

 The most common defense to a menacing is self-defense.
-This defense involves a defendant believing they are being attacked and responding with the appropriate amount of force to repeal that attack.
-A defendant can also attack the intent element of the criminal charge, and a defendant can claim they acted within the heat of passion.
+This defense involves a defendant believing they are being attacked.
+The defendant will need to respond with the appropriate amount of force to repeal that attack.

 There are various other affirmative defense or general defenses that can be applied.
-Defenses are dependent on the facts of a case, and a menacing defense attorney can help you figure out which option is best.
+Affirmative defenses are dependent on the facts of a case.
+A menacing defense attorney can help you figure out which option is best.

 A defendant dealing with mental health problems has been charged with menacing when threatening self-harm.
 In that case, the defense is associated with the intent of the threats.
 The threats were towards the defendant and not towards the victim.
 Menacing is not based on the feelings of the victim.